graph-algorithms/temp/README.md

 # temp

-This is a temporary project that will soon be deleted.
+This is a temporary project that will be deleted soon.